Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 I also talk about resilience and the ups and downs of being an entrepreneur.

 My first book, A Safe Place to Live was included in the Premier’s Reading Challenge.
-I wanted to produce a picture book about my refugee experience so that it is able to reach people in places beyond the limitations of my personal boundaries.
-Also being a picture book, it was able to transcend across cultures, languages and even age.
+I wanted to produce a picture book about my refugee experience to reach people in places beyond the limits of my personal circle.
+Being a picture book, A Safe Place to Live is able to transcend culture, language, and age.
+My second book Hope raised over thirty thousand dollars to assist poor and underprivileged children and their families in Cambodia.

-I am passionate about how to build up resilience, how to establish and maintain identity and what defines leadership.
-I am also passionate about sharing my experience and knowledge as a creative entrepreneur.
+I am passionate about building resilience, overcoming stereotypes and maintaining personal cultural identity.
+I am a continuous learner also passionate about sharing my experience and knowledge as a creative entrepreneur and marketer.

 The students loved Bic’s inspiring story.
 She was very engaging.
 They had so many questions and couldn’t wait to read her book.